Four Americans were kidnapped in Mexico. How safe is travelling there for healthcare?

 The situation is murkier for those visiting one of the many Mexican medical clinics that specialise in catering to foreigners, which are often located near the US border.

 The Mexican Council for the Medical Tourism Industry estimates that almost one million Americans visit Mexico for healthcare every year.
-The advocacy group Patients Beyond Borders likewise said in 2019, before the Covid-19 pandemic, that about 800,000 to a million Americans made such trips, with roughly 75 per cent seeking dental or cosmetic care.
+Prior to the pandemic, the health travel advocacy group Patients Beyond Borders gave a similar estimate of about 800,000 to one million American citizens per year, roughly 75 per cent of whom sought dental or cosmetic care.

-The reason is simple: a dental procedure that costs $25,000 in Florida can be reduced to just $7,000 in Mexico, with similar price reductions for cosmetic treatments, according to The New York Times.
+There are also many undocumented Mexican immigrants who temporarily travel back home for medical procedures, the group added.

 In Tamaulipas, the roads leading south from the state's two main border crossings are lined with dentistry offices and hotels.
 For some border towns, foreign healthcare is a major industry.